 The gardens vary throughout the year, but at different times you’ll find masses of daffodils, cherry blossoms, magnolias, spring bulbs, fawn lilies and camas lilies.
 There’s also an alpine and rock garden.

 Where is it: The park is bound roughly by Douglas St, Dallas Rd, Cook St and Southgate St. If you’re downtown, the park is just a short walk from the Fairmont Empress Hotel.

-Located in downtown Victoria, St Ann’s Academy is a National Historic Site.
+Near Beacon Hill Park, St Ann’s Academy is a National Historic Site.